 Abacus prints as of all Eurostar & Southeastern services offered at D-22.

-Details on the flexing of trains. (if any trains need to be amended due to a clash, planning rules or SRT issues).
+Details on the flexing of trains. (if any trains need to be amended due to a clash, planning rules or SRT issues)

 For more information on the timetable development process see the table in Annex 5.